 Rider - an endorsement to an insurance policy that modifies clauses and provisions of the policy, adding or excluding coverage

-Secondary Driver - a driver listed on your auto insurance policy who's insured for driving an insured vehicle.
+Secondary Driver - a driver listed on your automobile insurance policy who's insured for driving an insured vehicle.
 The secondary driver is not a car's primary driver.

 Short rate - cancellation of an insurance policy at the request of the policyholder with a refund of premiums to the policyholder of less than would be given under pro-rata consideration